ForestAdmin/lumber/README.md

       // ...
     ));

-Available options can be find in the [Sequelize documentation](http://docs.sequelizejs.com/en/v3/api/associations/#belongstotarget-options).
+Available options can be found in the [Sequelize documentation](http://docs.sequelizejs.com/en/v3/api/associations/#belongstotarget-options).

 Example: